roise-bailey/1701QCA-Assessment3/journal/journal.md

 ![Image](motortest.JPG)

 ### Testing the sensor ###
 The decision was made to switch fron thr PIR Motion Sensor to a Ultrasonic Distance sensor as it seemed best fit for this project.
+It was also more simple to get functioning reliably in the time period.
 ![Image](sensordiagram.JPG)
 ![Image](ultrasonictest1.JPG)
 ![Image](ultra1.JPG)